reinierdevalk/abtab/README.md

     $ echo $PATH
     ```

-    The procedure for adding `<exe_path>` to the system `PATH` is exactly the same as the one for adding the Python and Java installation path, as described [here](#3-adding-the-installation-paths-to-the-system-PATH).
-Note that on Windows, `<exe_path>` must be aptly formatted, i.e., it must be adapted to the Unix-style format that the CLI understands (see [here](#3-adding-the-installation-paths-to-the-system-PATH)).
+    The procedure for adding `<exe_path>` to the system `PATH` is exactly the same as the one for adding the Python and Java installation path, as described in [Step 3](#3-adding-the-installation-paths-to-the-system-PATH) above.
+Note that on Windows, `<exe_path>` must be aptly formatted, i.e., it must be adapted to the Unix-style format that the CLI understands (see also [Step 3](#3-adding-the-installation-paths-to-the-system-PATH) above).

 4. Run the installer, `install.sh`, from `<root_path>`.
     ```